juliexxia/library/README.md

 ### set up the sqlite3 database

-cd to this directory where db.py is and:
+cd to the directory where setup_db.py is and:

-	python3 db.py # run the script that sets up library.db
+	python3 setup_db.py # run the script that sets up library.db
 	sqlite3 library.db # open sqlite
 	sqlite> .tables # check to ensure the library table was created

 ### run the server

-cd to this directory where app.py is and run `python3 hello.py`
+cd to this directory where app.py is and run `python3 app.py`

 ### using the service

-In a new terminal, use classic curl commands or a helper like [HTTPie](https://httpie.io/) to interact with the app e.g.:
+In a new terminal, use curl or a helper like [HTTPie](https://httpie.io/) to interact with the app e.g.:

 	$ curl --header "Content-Type: application/json" \